ubclaunchpad/LP-website/handbook/tools/slack.md

 # 💬 Slack

 We use [Slack](https://slack.com) for team-wide communication, announcements, and project-specific coordination.
-The workspace can be found [here](https://ubclaunchpad.slack.com).
+The workspace can be found at [`ubclaunchpad.slack.com`](https://ubclaunchpad.slack.com).
 You should receive an invite in your email to join the workspace - if you haven't, please reach out to your lead or one of the presidents for help!

 ## Slack Best Practices